 The Quogue Improvement Association, for example, sprinkled the dusty roads and maintained bicycle and foot paths, and before the installation of gas street lights by Southampton Town in 1907, helped keep the kerosene street lights lit.
 In fact, it was the Quogue Improvement Association that would later recommend incorporation of the village (1926), which was accomplished in 1928.
 It has been said that the instigation of this organization "marked the date when Quogue changed from an oft forgotten step child of the Town of Southampton and a hamlet to a village of progress and vigor in handling its own affairs."
 Its formation was relatively quick.
 Members of the Quogue Field Club, essentially a members-only tennis club organized in the 1880s, met on the evening of July 22, 1905 to discuss the need for watering the roads of Quogue.
-The suggestion that a committee of five be appointed "to suggest plans for organizing a village improvement Association were read and approved, and the new organization was formed and officers appointed.
+The suggestion that a committee of five be appointed "to suggest plans for organizing a village improvement society" was also approved.
+At a meeting on July 29, 1905 proposed by-laws for the Quogue Improvement Association were read and approved, and the new organization was formed and officers appointed.
 In the prior month, two watering carts were already purchased from Studebaker & Company for \$500 and delivered to Quogue Station, Fred R. Sweezey had been contracted to supply two teams - one man and two horses per team - to begin work sprinkling the roads, and \$1,217 had been secured in pledges with \$697 cash on hand.
 This was an organization with a mission!